Africa Humanitarian Action: 2000–2005

 Since 1995, AHA, on behalf of the Government of Uganda and the UNHCR, has implemented health services to both the refugee community and the national population in the Adjumani district of Uganda.
 AHA participated in the development of the health services as operations has gradually grown to a network of 23 permanent health units, which are equipped with VHF radios.
 In 2001, AHA has assisted more than 57,700 refugees and 40,000 nationals, with 1,753 births were registered and 291 deaths.

-In Zambia, AHA assumed responsibility for the Nyangweshi refugee camp.
+In Zambia, AHA assumed responsibility for the Nyangweso refugee camp.
 AHA operates through a community-based referral system and early identification of cases by community health workers, trained traditional birth attendants, and outreach primary health staff and health related education.

 In 2002, AHA hosted its Second Assembly of International Trustees.
 New trustees were introduced and Dr. Salim Ahmed Salim, a prominent African personality, was elected as AHA's Chairman.
 Sheik Mohammed Hussein Al Amoudi, a well known entrepreneur was named Co-chair.

 Among the Assembly's resolutions, the decision endorsing the formation of AHA country associations stands out as particularly timely.
-The assembly decided to diversify AHA's activities more aggressively, to engage in HIV/AIDS, TB, and Malaria.
+The assembly decided to diversify AHA's activities more aggressively, to engage in HIV/AIDS, TB, and malaria.

 Angola underwent massive change during 2002.
 First a ceasefire and then a peace agreement were finally negotiated between the warring factions.
 The assembly of UNITA soldiers and families presented emergency problems, as there was severe malnourishment between both adult and child population, however, due to the intervention of the Government, UN and NGOs, the situation was abated.

 In Ethiopia, AHA started the second phase of its integrated family planning, reproductive health, and HIV/AIDS prevention programme, expanding its coverage in the southern part of the country from two to seven woredas.

 AHA's activities in Zambia focused on providing health nutrition, sanitation activities in Nangweshi and Mayukwayukwa refugee camps.
 The project, which is responsible for over 22,000 refugees in each camp and about 5000 local residents in the surrounding area, was supported by a wide variety of local and international organizations – UNHCR, ECHO, UNICEF, WFP, the Italian government, and our local partners at the ministry of health, and in the field.

 In 2003, AHA continued its advocacy and response services (health and community, water and sanitation, HIV/AIDS and primary education) to 43,500 refugees, IDPs and returnees in Angola, 125,000 in Burundi, 635,000 in Ethiopia, 17,500 in Namibia, 16,000 in Rwanda, 430,000 in Uganda and 65,000 in Zambia.
 AHA was also able to increase its corporate staff resources and enhance the perception of the organization.